CYB 2840 Introduction to Cybersecurity 3 Credits

 CYB 3960 Software Security 3 Credits

 This course introduces the fundamental security principles in software development lifecycle to minimize the vulnerabilities and threats in software development.
 Students will be exposed to the security techniques in designing, developing, and testing software.
-Hands-on labs allow students to experiment with threads/attacks and defenses in software development.
+Hands-on labs allow students to experiment with threats/attacks and defenses in software development.

 Components: Discussion, Laboratory, Class

-Prereqs/Coreqs: P: C- or better in CYB 3840
+Prereqs/Coreqs: P: C- or better in CYB 2840 (formerly 3840) and SOFTWARE 2730 and COMPUTER 3230 and COMPUTER 3830

 Typically Offered: Fall